fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 You can request a deposit either as an amount or percentage by clicking on the deposit link in the invoice.

 Examples:
->$100 discount = `100`
+>$100 deposit = 100

->15% discount = `15%`
+>15% deposit = 15%

 ---

 #### Currency

-You can change the currency of an invoice by slecting the currency name next to the `Total`.
+You can change the currency of an invoice by selecting the currency name next to the Total.

-By default the invocie currency is the same as your `Company` currency unless you select a `Client` that has a default `Currency` that is different.
+By default, the invoice currency is the same as your Company currency unless you select a Client that has a default Currency that is different.

-Changing the invoice currency will not change the currency of the line items already added but new in-line line items added will default to invoice currency.
+Changing the invoice currency will not change the currency of the line items already added, but new in-line line items added will default to the invoice currency.

 :::info
-You can adjust the exchange rate for line items that are not in the same currency as the invocie.
+You can adjust the exchange rate for line items that are not in the same currency as the invoice.
 :::

 ---

 #### Language

-You can choose over 60 languages for invoices & quotes.
+You can choose from over 60 languages for invoices & quotes.
 Changing the language of an invoice not only changes the invoice but also the default emails and the invoice and payment screens your customer sees.

-The default language of the invoice is set in [Invoice & quote settings](../settings/invoice-quote-settings) but you can change it per invoice by language abbreviation below the client selector.
+The default language of the invoice is set in [Invoice & quote settings](../settings/invoice-quote-settings), but you can change it per invoice by language abbreviation below the client selector.

 ![invoice](../../static/img/invoice/invoice-language.png)